ulyssorok/sentinel/README.md

 # 👓 Sentinel

-### Sentinel brings space data accessibility to mobile, Discord, Slack, and Telegram!
+### Sentinel brings space data accessibility to mobile, tablet and Web!

 #### Mission: Onboarding the next billion space enthusiasists, regardless of platform and technical expertise restrictions